Canada: Early 20th century

-French version - roughly translates as "They serve France–Everyone can serve; Buy Victory Bonds".
+English: They serve France.
+How can I serve Canada?
+Buy Victory Bonds.

-English version - "They serve France—How can I serve Canada?
-Buy Victory Bonds".
+French: They serve France.
+Everyone can be of service.
+Buy Victory Bonds.

 Because Britain still maintained control of Canada's foreign affairs under the British North America Act, 1867, its declaration of war in 1914 automatically brought Canada into the First World War.
 Volunteers sent to the Western Front later became part of the Canadian Corps, which played a substantial role in the Battle of Vimy Ridge and other major engagements of the war.
 The Conscription Crisis of 1917 erupted when the Unionist Cabinet's proposal to augment the military's dwindling number of active members with conscription was met with vehement objections from French-speaking Quebecers.
-In 1919, Canada joined the League of Nations independently of Britain, and the Statute of Westminster, 1931, affirmed Canada's independence.
+In 1919, Canada joined the League of Nations independently of Britain.
+After the 1926 King–Byng affair raised concerns over the governor general's use of reserve powers, the Balfour Declaration that year put Canada on a legal path to full sovereignty equal to Britain's, and the Statute of Westminster, 1931, which implemented the declaration, affirmed Canada's independence.

 The Great Depression in Canada during the early 1930s saw an economic downturn, leading to hardship across the country.
 In response to the downturn, the Co-operative Commonwealth Federation (CCF) in Saskatchewan introduced many elements of a welfare state (as pioneered by Tommy Douglas) in the 1940s and 1950s.
 On the advice of Prime Minister William Lyon Mackenzie King, war with Germany was declared effective September 10, 1939, by King George VI, seven days after the United Kingdom.
 The delay underscored Canada's independence.

 The first Canadian Army units arrived in Britain in December 1939.
 In all, over a million Canadians served in the armed forces during the Second World War.
 Canadian troops played important roles in many key battles of the war, including the failed 1942 Dieppe Raid, the Allied invasion of Italy, the Normandy landings, the Battle of Normandy, and the Battle of the Scheldt in 1944.
 Canada provided asylum for the Dutch monarchy while that country was occupied and is credited by the Netherlands for major contributions to its liberation from Nazi Germany.

+Contemporary era

 Despite another conscription crisis in Quebec in 1944, Canada finished the war with a large army and strong economy.

-Contemporary era

-The financial crisis of the Great Depression led the Dominion of Newfoundland to relinquish responsible government in 1934 and become a Crown colony ruled by a British governor.
 After two referendums, Newfoundlanders voted to join Canada in 1949 as a province.
 Canada's post-war economic growth, combined with the policies of successive Liberal governments, led to the emergence of a new Canadian identity, marked by the adoption of the maple leaf flag in 1965, the implementation of official bilingualism (English and French) in 1969, and the institution of official multiculturalism in 1971.
-Socially democratic programs were also instituted, such as Medicare, the Canada Pension Plan, and Canada Student Loans; though, provincial governments, particularly Quebec and Alberta, opposed many of these as incursions into their jurisdictions.
+Socially democratic programs were also instituted, such as Medicare, the Canada Pension Plan, and Canada Student Loans, though provincial governments, particularly Quebec and Alberta, opposed many of these as incursions into their jurisdictions.